geospace-code/h5fortran/Install.md

 * Conda

 Build this HDF5 OO Fortran interface with Meson or CMake.
-The library `libh5fortran` is built, link it into your program as usual.
+The library `libh5fortran` is built, link it into your program as usual along with the HDF5 libraries and include files.
+It's generally recommended you use a metabuild system with HDF5 (CMake or Meson) unless you are experience with Makefiles and need to use them.

 If you use
 [conan](https://conan.io),